waimea-lscammell-300DTD/300DTD-coding-project/testing.md

 The game has the following features and/or rules:

 - Choose 4 choices
-- death and denial scenes
+- death and denial and winning scenes
 - being brought to other scenes by a choice
+- if you meet 4 mercs without dying you win

 ---